Canister Purge Valve Replacement

 The vacuum test method is sometimes recommended by self-taught mechanics which is more like a double check on the simple method.
 Here you need to connect the vacuum gauge hose around the intake manifold before starting the engine.
 Building enough pressure makes the valve open.
 In turn, you would also need a 12V power supply and a vacuum tester.

 With the pressure already supplied, if you connect each end of the power supply to the purge to see if it opens.
 If the valve opens within a host time then you can say that your valve does not require replacement.
-If it does not open, you would need to look for a mechanic immediately!
+If it does not open, you will need to look for a mechanic immediately!

 You can replace the canister purge valve yourself, but only if you have mechanic expertise and a bit of experience replacing one or two before.